What is hepatitis C?

-Many people don't know that they have hepatitis C until they already have some liver damage.
+Many people don't know that they have the virus until they already have some liver damage.
 This can take many years.
-Some people who get hepatitis C have it for a short time and then get better.
-This is called acute hepatitis C. But most people who are infected with the virus go on to develop long-term, or chronic, hepatitis C.
+Some people who get the infection have it for a short time (acute) and then get better.
+But most people who have it go on to develop long-term, or chronic, infection.

-Although hepatitis C can be very serious, most people can manage the disease and lead active, full lives.
+Although hepatitis C can be very serious, most people can manage it and lead active, full lives.

-Hepatitis C is caused by the hepatitis C virus.
-It is spread by contact with an infected person's blood.
+Hepatitis C is spread by contact with an infected person's blood.

 You can get hepatitis C if:

-You cannot get hepatitis C from casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drink.
+You don't need to worry about getting hepatitis C from casual contact like hugging, kissing, or sharing food or drink.

 Most people who are infected with hepatitis C—even people who have been infected for a while—usually don't have symptoms.